Mogochinsky District

 Mogochinsky District (Мого́чинский райо́н) is an administrative and municipal district (raion), one of the thirty-one in Zabaykalsky Krai, Russia.
 It is located in the east of the krai and borders China in the east and south.
 The area of the district is 25500 km2.
 Its administrative center is the town of Mogocha.
 As of the 2010 Census, the total population of the district was 25,508, with the population of Mogocha accounting for 52.0% of that number.

 History

 The district was established on January 4, 1926.
+In June 2023, all municipal formations of the district were merged into a single Mogochinsky Municipal Okrug.

 Geography

 The northern part of the district is located in the Olyokma-Stanovik Highlands area.
 The Amazar, one of the tributaries of the Amur, flows across it.